-- The Realm Online followed the style of Habitat, but with a bigger focus on the RPG aspect, including turn-based combat.
+- The Realm Online followed the style of Habitat, but with a bigger focus on the RPG aspect, including turn-based combat and instanced dungeons.

 - Meridian 59 presented its fantasy world in a Doom-like fake 3D first-person view.
 This was considered a massive leap in quality and immersion, part of why some call it “the first MMORPG”, instead of a “graphical MUD”.

-- Legends of Kesmai was a successor to Island of Kesmai, now with graphics!
+- Legends of Kesmai was a remake of Island of Kesmai, now with graphics!